se24ncsu/ChefGPT/README.md

 3. Search for recipes by name: Previously limited to ingredient-based searches only, our system now boasts an exciting upgrade.
 You can now search for recipes by name!
 Ever craved enchiladas without knowing the recipe?
 Simply input "enchiladas," peruse based on features, and relish the culinary journey.
 4. Refactoring the UI: We've eliminated inactive buttons and links, employing a technical process termed "system refactoring" to enhance functionality and optimize the user interface.
 5. System security upgrade: We observed some passwords present in the codebase, which is a major security threat.
 We have ensured to removed this and move it to the DB.
 Additionally, we have implemented secure logins and logouts ensuring the prevention of duplicate entries and safeguards credentials, fortifying the overall security of the system.
+6. The requirements.txt file has been updated to ensure forward compatibility by specifying package versions greater than or equal to the ones explicitly mentioned.
+This modification allows for the installation of packages with versions that meet or exceed the specified ones, thus accommodating future updates and maintaining compatibility with evolving dependencies.

 ## Documentation and Project Flow:
 ![](flow-rr.gif) <br><br>